michaelsdr/momentumnet/doc/index.rst

 Momentum ResNets
 ================

 Official library for using Momentum Residual Neural Networks [1].
-These models extend to notion of ResNets to a larger class of deep learning models that consume less memory.
+These models extend ResNets to a larger class of deep learning models that consume less memory.
 They can be initialized with the same weights as a pretrained ResNet and are promising in fine-tuning applications.